Markers

 Managing Performance

 The standard ChartIQ placement functions include code to reduce the amount of DOM manipulation by checking whether a marker is off-screen.
 If already off-screen then positioning of the marker is skipped.
-But if you are using DOM objects as your markers, it can get expensive to move them around the screen; especially if you have many of them.
+However, if you are using DOM objects as your markers, it can get expensive to move them around the screen, especially if you have a large number of markers.

 By default, markers are moved only once per 25 milliseconds.
 This produces a visual delay effect when panning the chart but dramatically improves chart performance.
-You can modify this default with the stxx.markerDelay variable (CIQ.ChartEngine#markerDelay).
+You can modify this default with the markerDelay variable.
 Either set it to zero or null to eliminate any delay or set it to the number of milliseconds that your system requires.

 Markers and the quoteFeed